Budget planning guide

 This checklist focuses on high-impact upgrades for remote workers who want a cleaner, more usable desk setup without overspending.
 The goal is simple: create a comfortable base you can improve later instead of wasting money on impulse buys.

 This guide is intended as a practical planning framework, not a locked shopping list.
 Prices vary, so use it as a flexible budget reference rather than a fixed cart.
+Once the biggest problem is clear, the comparison pages can do the product-level sorting.

 A smart under-$500 budget split